AqwamCreates/DataPredict/docs/index.md

 Once you pass the commercial use threshold and want to license it, expect to pay for 2% of your project's generated revenue, provided that it uses this library.

-This library and its documentation took 4000+ hours to build by a solo developer, which is equivalent to 200K+ USD in monetary value.
+This library was built over 4,000+ hours of solo development time, which would normally cost over $200,000 USD in the tech industry.

 For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).